 If you are on the fence regarding whether or not you should hire an interventionist, learning about some of the benefits they offer can help.
 These are listed here.

-The Addicted Individual Also Suffers from a Mental Illness
+The Addicted Individual Can Also Suffer from Substance Induced Psychosis

-Many people who suffer from addiction also suffer from a mental illness.
+Many people who suffer from addiction also suffer from a substance induced psychosis.
 In fact, these individuals are twice as likely to suffer an addiction when compared to those without a mental illness.

 Some of the most common mental illnesses that go hand-in-hand with addiction include: